 - Concepts of classes and multiple inheritance

-- Practical application skills that candidates can apply on a project using various data structures like lists and dictionaries and advanced concepts which cannot be assessed using a normal programming question
+- Practical application skills that candidates can apply on a project using various data structures like lists and dictionaries and advanced concepts that cannot be assessed using a normal programming question

 Assess the concepts of modules and packages